Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: STRUCTURAL BASIS

 It is seen that both solid-like and liquid-like regions are spatially extended, indicating the existence of medium-ranged order.
 In literature, medium-ranged orders have also been emphasized on glass transition \cite{kob2023pnas, sastry2018prl, egami2021pre, enma2006nat}.
 To incorporate this medium-ranged structural effect, we adopt a coarse-graining method \cite{tanaka2018prx, filion2021prl}.
 Specifically, the next generation of the feature vector is produced by coarse-graining the last generation by:

-where $r_c$ is a parameter characterizing the range of coarse-graining and is set to $4$, and $Z$ is written as:
+where $r_\mathrm{c}$ is a parameter characterizing the range of coarse-graining and is set to $4$, and $Z$ is written as:

 Another advantage of the coarse-graining is that it averages out irrelevant thermal noise.
-With Eqs.~\ref{eq:feature_vector_generation_0} and \ref{eq:feature_coarse_grain}, we construct the final feature vector for particle $i$ by combining the feature vectors with generations $0$, $1$ and $2$:
+With equations~\ref{eq:feature_vector_generation_0} and \ref{eq:feature_coarse_grain}, we construct the final feature vector for particle $i$ by combining the feature vectors with generations $0$, $1$ and $2$:

 There are $576$ elements in $X_i$.

 Now, we try to establish the connection between $\tau_\mathrm{LC}$ and the local configuration represented by $X_i$.
 Note that, in many studies on glass transition, researchers explore the connection between $\tau_\alpha$ and structural parameters through a Vogel-Fulcher-Tammann form \cite{tanaka2019nat, smallenburg2020prl}.
 Inspired by this approach, we transform $\tau_\mathrm{LC}$ to $\ln \tau_\mathrm{LC}$ and employ the Ridge linear regression model \cite{sklearn} to establish the correlation between feature vectors and $\ln \tau_\mathrm{LC}$.
 Such a transformation will be further rationalized in the next section.